Did Michael Jordan have the flu in the 'Flu Game'?

 In fact, cameras showed Jordan like fans have never seen him before: sweating profusely, whether he leaned back in his chair or bent over his knees on the court.
 When he was not playing (he played 44 minutes), he drank liquids, kept an ice pack around his neck, and covered his head with a towel.

-Details of his incredible performance include a 17-point explosion in the second quarter (which helped erase a 16-point deficit) and a 3-go-ahead in the closing seconds to give the Bulls an advantage that never gave up.
+Details of his incredible performance include a 17-point explosion in the second quarter (which helped erase a 16-point deficit) and a 3-point advance in the closing seconds.

-The image of Jordan collapsing into Scottie Pippen's arms as the two leave the court became an indelible part of Jordan's legacy.
+The image of Jordan collapsing into Scottie Pippen's arms as the two left the court became an indelible part of Jordan's legacy.

-Jordan said after the game (via NBA.com): “I almost played pass out.
+Jordan said after the game (via NBA.com): "I almost played pass out.
 I went in and I was almost dehydrated, and it was all just to win a basketball game.
 I couldn't breathe.
-My energy level was really low.
-Her mouth was very dry.
-They started giving me Gatorade, and I thought about IV. "
+My energy level was very low.
+I had my mouth was very dry.
+They started giving me Gatorade and I thought about IV ".

 But did Jordan even have the flu?